saramic/the-d-team/README.md

     [initial analysis](analysis/Illness_overview.ipynb)
     - [ ] normalize against spread of data per age
     - [ ] normalize against each other to compare peaks

+   - [ ] Does using certain drugs predicts development of additional illnesses in the future?

 ## Questions